Are you happy with your life direction?

 Having a strong sense of purpose can make us less vulnerable to things like boredom, depression, or even the effects of stress.

-In his book, Man’s Search for Meaning, psychiatrist and holocaust survivor, Victor Frankl noted that fellow prisoners who maintained a sense of purpose showed greater resilience in the face of torture, starvation, and the horrors of the Nazi concentration camp.
+In his book, Man’s Search for Meaning, psychiatrist and holocaust survivor, Viktor Frankl noted that fellow prisoners who maintained a sense of purpose showed greater resilience in the face of torture, starvation, and the horrors of the Nazi concentration camps.
 This sense of purpose tended to be found among those who survived the ordeal.